A recent presentation of Norwegian data from the Babies Born Better Survey has been published on our website, please click below to view.

 Dr. Anne Britt Vika Nilsen firstname.lastname@example.org

-Anne Britt Vika Nilsen is a midwife (RN, RM, PhD).
-She has a PhD in medicine form the Department of Women’s and Children’s Health, Karolinska Institutet, Stockholm, Sweden.
-The title of the thesis is: ‘Factors associated with having the first baby at an advanced age ‘.
-She has practiced in the clinical field for many years.
-Since 2005 she has worked as a lecturer and researcher in Midwifery at Western Norway University of Applied Sciences (HVL) in Norway.
-Her research interests are; models of care, perineal trauma, user experience, salutogenesis, de-medicalisation of childbirth and promotion of normal labour and birth (QMNR).
+Anne Britt Vika Nilsen is a midwife (RN, RM, MHSc, PhD).
+She has practiced as midwife in different birth settings.
+She is a lecturer and researcher in Midwifery at Western Norway University of Applied Sciences (HVL) in Norway.
+Her research interests are; models of care, perineal trauma, user experience, salutogenesis, promoting physiological labour, evidence based practice.
 She was a member of the COST Action IS1405 and is one of two Country Coordinators from Norway of the Babies Born Better Survey.

 Dr. Tine Schauer Eri email@example.com